praekelt/djangorestframework-extras/README.rst

 Features List
 =============

-- Generating default serializers and viewsets.
+- Generating default serializers and viewsets for a.
-- Registering all viewsets known to application.
+- Registering all viewsets known to the application in a w.
 - Custom serializers and permissions for default user, staff users and superusers.
 - Custom relaxed HyperlinkedRelatedField and Serializer
 - FormMixin: Delegates validation to a normal Django form